The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading pleasure.

 A huge thank you to everyone who is part of the effort to fight this disease, whether you’re a physician, nurse, respiratory therapist, part of the cleaning crew, manufacturing PPE or ventilator parts, stitching together masks, maintaining law and order, or restocking the shelves with essentials.

 For now, my contribution is a combination of education and donation.
-As you know, I donate half of the profits from this blog to charity.
+As you know, I donate much of the profits from this blog to charity.
 Last week, we supported COVID-19 funds of the WHO / UN, the CDC, Red Cross, Feeding America, and Meals on Wheels.
 There will be more where that came from.

 Have a safe and healthy week!